-- Explains how principles of research or theory support or set a foundation for their planning decisions. - The justifications are explicit, well articulated, and demonstrate a thorough understanding of the research/theory and young adolescent developmental principles that are clearly reflected in the plans.
+- Explains how research principles or theory support or set a foundation for their planning decisions. - The justifications are explicit, well articulated, and demonstrate a thorough understanding of the research/theory principles that are clearly reflected in the plans.

 Rubric 4: Identifying and Supporting Language Demands